 Key Definition Tip 💡

 Name This is the first info Swate users see about your template Try using a short, descriptive and human readable name.
-(Think YouTube video title)
+Capitalize the first letter of the first word.

 Organisation The name of an organisation or community you create this template for.
 This facilitates searching for relevant templates in a specific organisation or community.
 Templates with the organisation "DataPLANT" are listed as curated in the Swate template database.
 All other templates are listed as community.